dpuyosa/A10_linux_kitchen/README.md

 HOW-TO
 ======
-- Put the LiveSuit img file and rename it to "original.img".
+- Put the LiveSuit img file in the directory and rename it to "original.img".
-- Run "menu.h" from a console (for some options root is needed).
+- Run "menu.sh" from a console (for some options root is needed).
 - Pick an option and have fun.